copernicus-mogley/zkav.club/opportunities/README.md

 **You’re a fit if you**

-* Care about archival hygiene and don’t mind “care work” (organizing, labeling, checking details, and following up).

-* Can follow a workflow and improve it over time (including making details templates clearer and more useful).
+* You like detail-heavy care work: organizing, labeling, checking, and following up.

-* Write clearly and keep a chill, respectful tone with creators and teams.
+* You can triage and keep a queue moving (even with messy inputs).

+* You can make judgement calls and improve templates over time.

+* You write clearly and treat consent + credits as real obligations.

 **Tools we like (not required)**

-[Internet Archive](https://archive.org/) workflows (plus [Recording Station context](/recording-station/) and [licensing + consent](/recording-station/licensing/)), basic media tooling, spreadsheets, checklists/task boards, and file naming/versioning discipline.
+Text-first workflows (docs/markdown/whatever the project uses), basic editing literacy, simple publishing/index workflows, and comfort working from transcripts.

 ### The Storyteller